-(1) On and before February 16, 2012 the defendant was an alien illegally and unlawfully in the United States;

-(2) On or about February 16, 2012, the defendant knowingly possessed the firearm charged in Count 1; and possession of it.
+- (1) On or before May 15, 2012 the defendant had been convicted of a crime punishable by a term of imprisonment exceeding one year; - (2) On or about May 15, 2012,the defendant knowingly possessed the firearm charged in Count 1; and - (3) This firearm had traveled in interstate commerce prior to defendant's possession of it.

-(3) This firearm had traveled in interstate commerce prior to defendant's has been proved beyond a reasonable doubt, then you should find the defendant guilty of Count 1.
+If you find from your consideration of all the evidence that each of these elements has been proved beyond a reasonable doubt, then you should find the defendant guilty of Count 1.

-If you find from your consideration of all the evidence that each of these elements any one of these elements has not been proved beyond a reasonable doubt, then you must find the defendant not guilty of Count 1.
+If, on the other hand, you find from your consideration of all the evidence that any one of these elements has not been proved beyond a reasonable doubt, then you must find the defendant not guilty of Count 1.

-If, on the other hand, you find from your consideration of all the evidence that